TheNitesWhoSay/RareCpp/README.md

 };
 ```

-If you have multiple SuperClasses then you need to first group them as template arguments for "Inherit" (the using statement is required because it's difficult if not impossible to accomodate a comma within a single argument of a macro), you can do this with a using directive...
+If you have multiple SuperClasses then you need to first group them as template arguments for the "Inherit" type, perhaps with a using statement.
+The using statement is required because it's difficult if not impossible to accomodate a comma within a single argument of a macro.

 ```
 class SubTest : public Super, public OtherSuper